benlau/underline/README.md

  * defaultValue(QVariant): The default value to return if the path does not exist.

 Return:
  * value: The value in the given path.
-If the path doesn't exit, it will return the defaultValue.
+If the path doesn't exist, it will return the defaultValue.

 Example (Qt):